mikedilger/mime-multipart/README.md

 Rust library for MIME multipart parsing, construction, and streaming

+This crate predates rust async support.
+It will remain pre-async to support codebases which aren't intending to be rewritten under the async methodology.
+That means we will remain on hyper 0.10.

-Documentation is available at https://mikedilger.github.io/mime-multipart
+Documentation is available at https://docs.rs/mime-multipart

 ## Features